-Mexico is the second-most important tourist destination for Canadians, with over 2 million Canadians travelling to Mexico every year for both business and pleasure.
-A significant number of Canadians, particularly a growing proportion of retirees, have purchased property in Mexico and spend extended periods there.
-Northbound, Canada saw a surge in visitors from Mexico during 2014 and the outlook remains strong.
-According to the Canadian Tourism Commission, more than 172,000 Mexicans vacationed in Canada during 2014, up 14% compared to 2013.
+Our people-to-people connections are undeniable, with nearly 2 million Canadians travelling to Mexico every year for both business and pleasure.
+In addition, a significant number of Canadians, particularly retirees, have purchased property in Mexico and spend extended periods of time there.
+Northbound, Canada has recently seen an increase in visitors from Mexico.
+According to the Canadian Tourism Commission, more than 200,000 Mexicans vacationed in Canada during 2015.

-In addition, Canada receives yearly approximately 20,000 agricultural workers under the Seasonal Agricultural Workers Program, often cited as a model for international labour-mobility arrangements, as well as 5,000 students.
+In addition, Canada receives approximately 20,000 agricultural workers annually under the Seasonal Agricultural Workers Program, often cited as a model for international labour-mobility arrangements.
+Mexico is also Canada’s 10th largest source country for international students, hosting more than 5000 Mexican students in 2015.
 Academic and cultural ties are essential components of our relationship.
-There are significant exchanges and cooperation at the academic level, with more than 400 signed agreements among universities and higher-education institutions.
+There is a significant amount of ongoing academic collaboration and exchange, with more than 400 signed agreements among Canadian universities and Mexican universities and technical institutes.